== How to install ==

 EACH post that gets 1000 views, instead of just the first time.

-There are some badge info attribute which defines the information about the badge that will be
+There are some badge info attributes which define the information about the badge that will be

 shown on your website: